open-mv-sandbox/dacti/docs/daicon.md

 ## Examples

-Examples of how to define format and interface specifications on top of dacti.
+Examples of how to define format and interface specifications on top of daicon.

 > ⚠️ These are not standardized specifications, do not use these.